 Skip to main content

-Human Papillomavirus (HPV) / Genital Warts
+Human Papillomavirus (HPV)

 Some types of HPV cause genital warts.
-Other types of HPV are more serious and may cause cancer of the cervix, anus, vagina/internal genitals, penis/external genitals, genital area, and throat.
-This page has information only about HPV strains that may cause cancer.
+Other types of HPV are more serious and may cause cancer of the cervix, anus, vagina or internal genitals, penis or external genitals and surrounding area, vulva, and mouth and throat.
+This page has information only about HPV types that may cause cancer.

-HPV is passed though vaginal, oral, and anal sexual contact.
+HPV is usually passed though vaginal, oral, and anal sexual contact.
 This includes both penetrative sex and sexual activities where there is skin-to-skin contact.
 You can also get HPV by sharing sex toys.
 If you have HPV, you can pass it to others even if you don’t have symptoms.

 Most HPV infections go away on their own and do not need treatment.
 If an HPV infection persists, there are different ways that the cancerous changes in the cells can be treated, depending on how severe the changes are.